 Default Plugin Synth: This determines the default instrument plugin that a new plugin track will use.
 Use the window that appears to select it.

-Default Audio Monitor: This determines the default audio monitoring mode: Off, In, Auto, or Merge.
+Default Audio Monitor: This determines the default audio monitoring behavior: Off (default), In, Auto, or Merge.

-Default MIDI Monitor: This determines the default MIDI monitoring mode: Off, In, Auto, or Merge.
+Default MIDI Monitor: This determines the default MIDI monitoring behavior: Off, In, Auto (default), or Merge.